gucci-on-fleek/lockdown-browser/Readme.md

 ## Disclaimer
 This repository does not contain any materials belonging to Respondus Inc. You must supply your legally-acquired _Lockdown Browser_ `.exe` yourself.
 Any supporting and auxiliary files were either created by myself or gathered from various OSS projects with proper attribution.
 This project is not endorsed by Respondus Inc., nor by anyone except for myself.

+This project is intended merely as a proof-of-concept.
+While this tool could conceivably be used to facilitate cheating, this is not my intent.
+Any consequences of using this tool in a real exam are entirely your own responsibility.

-Also, Respondus has explicitly granted permission for this type of research.
+Also note that Respondus has explicitly granted permission for this type of research.
 [From their website](https://archive.md/WTat2#54%):
   > Hacker Tested, Market Approved – Hundreds of universities and schools around the world use LockDown Browser.
 It seems that at least one person (or team) at each institution makes it a quest to “break out” or beat the system.
 Some of the best minds have taken our software to task over the years, and we’ve addressed each issue that’s been raised.
 (Yes, **you have our blessing… go ahead and see if you can break it.**)

 ## System Requirements